fuzzysolutions/qgis-tester-plugin/docs/source/usage.rst

 .. image:: testpanel_verify_rendering.png
 	:align: center

 It tells the user to verify that symbology is correctly uploaded and used.
 Based on that, the user should indicate whether the test passes or not.
-Once the user clicks on any of the buttons to indicate that, the test is finished and the plugin will move to the neext test.
+Once the user clicks on any of the buttons to indicate that, the test is finished and the plugin will move to the next test.

 **Example 2**: A test to verify that a layer is correctly imported into GeServer by dragging and dropping.
 It has the following steps

-- Create a GeoServer catalog and set it up in the GeoServer explorer.
+- Create a GeoServer catalog and set it up in the GeoServer explorer plugin.
 Open the GeoServer explorer.
 - Drag a layer file from the QGIS browser into the item corresponding to that catalog in the GeoServer explorer
 - Verify that a layer has been created in the GeoServer catalog